sehrishjaved19/Learn_JavaScript/Basics_JS/1_Variables&DataTypes/Notes.md

 Variables are **containers for storing data** in JavaScript.
 You use them to manage and manipulate information in your code.

 ---
+## VAR
+In JavaScript, variables declared with 'var' are hoisted —meaning their declaration is moved to the top of the scope,so you can use the variable even before the 'var' statement.

 ### ✅ Variable Declaration Keywords